-Charred Broccoli with Romesco and Roasted Garbanzo Beans is a delicious and unique vegetarian main course.
+Broccoli with Romesco and Roasted Chickpeas a delicious and unique vegetarian main course.
 You won’t want to miss out on this recipe because it’s not only delectable, but each of its components can also be paired with all sorts of other foods.

 This vegetarian entrée is three recipes in one.
-While charred broccoli is the star, it can also stand on its own as a fantastic side dish, the sauce can be used on all sorts of foods, and the garbanzos are a great snack, and can be added to salads.
+The broccoli can stand on its own as a fantastic side dish (and it does in this easy broccoli recipe), the sauce can be used on all sorts of foods, and the chickpeas (garbanzo beans) are a great snack or appetizer, and can be added to salads.

 (I often suggest brands I love and use — these are only suggestions and this is not a sponsored post.)